marcomenzel/docker-zf2/README.md

-# Docker and Zend Framework 2
+# Docker and Zend Framework 2 --- Test

 Here you'll find a `Dockerfile` and some configurations to run your Zend Framework 2 applications within a docker container.